wpPlugins-io/Press-Elements/readme.txt

 For more advanced uses, please contact us in our [wp.org support forum](https://wordpress.org/support/plugin/press-elements).
 The plugin is developed based on user feedback.

 == Changelog ==

+= 1.6.1 =

+**General**

+* Enhance "Image Accordion" widget with new image border controller.
+* Fix "Site Logo" link issue by changing the way the logo is loaded.
+* Update plugin setup process.
+* Replace PHP namespace aliases ("use" operators) with full external names.

 = 1.6.0 =